GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 ## 6. Non-Functional Requirements

-Placeholder for Week 4.
-Do not write vague quality words here now; write nothing and fill it in when you can make each one measurable.

-The Tool WON'T be able to use personal infromaation from a users computer software (such as an IPv4 Address) when the tool is used.
+The Tool WON'T be able to use personal information from a user's computer software (such as an IPv4 Address and any Social Security Number) when the tool is used.
 - **Source:** My Own Decision

 ## 7. Out of Scope (the Won't-Have List)